jlhood/jlhood.github.io/_posts/2017-04-08-how-to-set-team-technical-direction.md

 Here are some tips that help me when coming up with short-term, incremental plans:

-1. Look for milestones that can are achievable within a 3-6 month (or shorter, depending on the size and scope of the project) timeframe.
+1. Look for milestones that are achievable within a 3-6 month (or shorter, depending on the size and scope of the project) timeframe.
 Ideally milestones are customer-facing, but don't stretch your milestones out to a year or 2 years just to make them customer-facing.
 If they're that big, there's probably a scrappier solution that will give you the feedback you need.
+1. Be concrete.
+Unlike your long-term vision, short-term solutions should be well-defined.
+Choose specific technologies and justify your choices.
 1. Enumerate the key business and/or technical wins of each milestone.
 This ensures you know why you're doing each one.
 1. Use the long-term vision as your guide post.
 Your milestones should be in-line with the end goal, although they can veer off track a bit if there are good reasons for it.
    However, avoid lateral or backward movement.